JSLancerTeam/saasgear/README.md

 ## Set up with Docker
 ### 1. Create env
-  + Create two .env files and copy sample in .env-example file to each .env file in `api` and `app` folder.
+  + You should create `.env` in `app` and `api` folder and copy content from `.env-example` file in each.
 ### 2. Install dependencies
   + 2.1.
 Install dependencies for API
     + RUN ```cd api && npm install```
     + if it fail.
 Run ```npm install``` again for link module alias.
-  + Install dependencies for React App
+  + 2.2 Install dependencies for React App
     + Run ```cd app && npm install```.
-  + Install dependencies for Landing Page
+  + 2.3 Install dependencies for Landing Page
     + Run ```cd landing && npm install```.
 ### 3. Build Docker
     > You must be in root source